Backendless/ui-builder-library/components/bl-snackbar-component/README.md

 # Snackbar

 Snackbars provide brief notifications.
 Snackbars inform users of a process that an app has performed or will perform.
-They appear temporarily, towards the corner of the screen.
+They appear temporarily, towards the edge or corner of the screen.
 They shouldn't interrupt the user experience, and they don't require user input to disappear.

 ## Usage

-Add component on your page and add codeless logic which will show snackbar.
-Use Show Logic handler to load to show snackbar.
-Show Logic handler getting boolean value.
-If true component will appear.
+Add component on your page and add codeless logic.
+Use Visibility Action to show snackbar.

 ### Styles and settings